 The overall user experience has been enhanced for greater productivity and flexibility per feedback from users like yourself from around the world.
 As a member of the Inventor Beta community, I have seen a lot of these features grow from their infancy.
 The measure tool has seen some redesigning and the browser has some great features such as improved search functionality that can tell you immediately if files are unresolved or out-of-date.

-The Product Managers included over 50 user-requested ideas into this release, and they are always looking for new suggestions to fuel upcoming releases.
+The Product Managers included over 50 user-requested ideas into this release of Autodesk Inventor 2018, and they are always looking for new suggestions to fuel upcoming releases.
 Check out the Inventor Idea Station to make your voice heard.

 Join the Autodesk Virtual Academy and never stop learning new features introduced to the tools you use most.